lianaling/cataclysm/README.md

 ## Project Cataclysm

-To detect cats using cat face detection with haar cascades classifier and alert user through Telegram.
+To detect cats using cat face detection with haar cascade classifier and alert user through Telegram.

 <br/>